python/cpython/Doc/c-api/long.rst

 .. c:function:: int PyLong_IsPositive(PyObject *obj)

-   Check if the integer object *obj* is positive.
+   Check if the integer object *obj* is strictly positive.

    On success, return ``1`` if *obj* is positive, and ``0`` otherwise.